Skip to main content

 Quantitative immunoglobulins

-This test measures the blood levels of the different antibodies (also called immunoglobulins).
-There are several different types of antibodies in the blood: IgA, IgD, IgE, IgG, and IgM.
+This test measures the blood levels of the different antibodies (immunoglobulins), including IgA, IgD, IgE, IgG, and IgM.
 The levels of these immunoglobulins are measured to see if any are abnormally high or low.
 In multiple myeloma, the level of one type may be high while the others are low.

 Electrophoresis

-Antibodies are made up of chains of protein : 2 long (heavy) chains and 2 shorter (light) chains.
-Sometimes pieces of the abnormal myeloma protein are filtered through the kidney into the urine.
-This urine protein, known as Bence Jones protein, is the part of the antibody called the light chain.
+Antibodies are made up of chains of proteins, including 2 long (heavy) chains and 2 shorter (light) chains.
+Sometimes pieces of the abnormal myeloma protein are filtered through the kidney and into the urine.
+This urine protein, known as Bence Jones protein, is the part of the light chain of the antibody.
 The tests used for finding a monoclonal antibody in urine are called urine protein electrophoresis (UPEP) and urine immunofixation.
 These are done most often on urine that has been collected over a 24-hour period, not just on a routine urine sample.

 Serum free light chains

-This blood test can measure the light chain levels in the blood and is done when looking for myeloma or light chain amyloidosis.
+This test can measure the light chain levels in the blood.
+It is done to look for myeloma or light chain amyloidosis.

 This is most helpful in the rare cases of myeloma in which no M protein is found by SPEP.
 Since the SPEP measures the levels of intact (whole) antibodies, it cannot measure the amount of light chains only.

-This test also calculates the light chain ratio which is used to see if there is one type of light chain more than the other.
+This test can also be used to calculate the serum free light chain ratio, which can show if there is more of one type of light chain than the other.
 There are 2 kinds of light chains: kappa and lambda.
-Normally, they are present in equal amounts in the blood, giving a ratio of 1 to 1.
-If there is more of one type of light chain than the other, the ratio will be different, which can be a sign of myeloma.
+Normally, there are equal amounts of them in the blood, giving a ratio of 1 to 1.
+Having more of one type of light chain than the other can be a sign of myeloma.

 Bone marrow biopsy

 People with multiple myeloma have too many plasma cells in their bone marrow.
-The procedure used to check the bone marrow is called a bone marrow biopsy and aspiration.
+The procedure used to check the bone marrow is called a bone marrow aspiration and biopsy.
 It can be done either at the doctor’s office or at the hospital.
+The bone marrow samples are usually taken from the back of the pelvic (hip) bone, although sometimes they may be taken from other bones.

-The bone marrow tissue is examined in the lab to see the appearance, size, and shape of the cells, how the cells are arranged and to determine if there are myeloma cells in the bone marrow and, if so, how many.
-The aspirate (the liquid part of the bone marrow) may also be sent for other tests, including immunohistochemistry and flow cytometry, and chromosome analyses, including karyotype and fluorescent in situ hybridization (also known as FISH).
+The bone marrow tissue is sent to a lab, where it is examined ito check the appearance, size, and shape of the cells, and how the cells are arranged.
+This test can determine if there are myeloma cells in the bone marrow and, if so, how many.
+The aspirate (the liquid part of the bone marrow) may also be sent for other tests:

-• Immunohistochemistry: a part of the biopsy sample is treated with special proteins which cause color changes and help identify myeloma cells.
+• Immunohistochemistry: For this test, a part of the biopsy sample is treated with special lab-made antibodies (immune proteins) that cause color changes on the cells if they contain certain proteins.
+This can be used to help identify myeloma cells.

-• Cytogenetics: A test that evaluates chromosomes (long strands of DNA) in normal bone marrow cells and myeloma cells.
-Some myeloma cells may have too many chromosomes, too few chromosomes, or other chromosome abnormalities (such as translocations and deletions).
-Finding these changes can sometimes help in to predicting a person’s prognosis (outlook).
+• Cytogenetics (karyotyping): This test looks at the chromosomes (long strands of DNA) in the cells.
+Sometimes myeloma cells have too many chromosomes, too few chromosomes, or other chromosome abnormalities, such as translocations (the swapping of DNA between chromosomes) or deletions (loss of part of a chromosome).
+Finding these changes can sometimes help predict a person’s prognosis (outlook).
 Cytogenetic testing usually takes about 2 to 3 weeks to get a result.

-• Fluorescent in situ hybridization (FISH): It uses special fluorescent dyes that only attach to specific parts of chromosomes.
-It can find most chromosome changes (such as translocations and deletions) that can be seen in the lab in standard cytogenetic tests, as well as some changes too small to be seen with usual cytogenetic testing.
-It’s very accurate and results are often available within a couple of days.
+• Fluorescent in situ hybridization (FISH): This test uses special fluorescent dyes that only attach to specific parts of chromosomes.
+It can find most chromosome changes (such as translocations and deletions) that can be seen with standard cytogenetic tests, as well as some changes too small to be seen with cytogenetic testing.
+It’s very accurate, and the results are often available within a couple of days.

 Core needle biopsy